Abbas ibn Firnas

 Ibn Firnas made various contributions in the field of astronomy and engineering.
 He constructed a device which indicated the motion of the planets and stars in the Universe.
-In addition, ibn Firnas came up with a procedure to manufacture colourless glass and made magnifying lenses for reading, which were known as reading stones.
+In addition, Ibn Firnas came up with a procedure to manufacture colourless glass and made magnifying lenses for reading, which were known as reading stones.

 Origin

-Abbas ibn Firnas was born in Ronda in the Takurunna province from Berber parents and lived in Córdoba.
+Abbas ibn Firnas was born in Ronda, in the Takurunna province and lived in Córdoba.
+His ancestors participated in the Muslim conquest of Spain.
+His full name was "Abu al-Qasim Abbas ibn Firnas ibn Wirdas al-Takurini", although he is better known as Abbas ibn Firnas.
+There is very little biographical information on him.
+While the majority of sources describe him as an Umayyad mawlā (client) of Berber origin, some sources describe him as Arab or as native muladí.

 Work

-Abbas Ibn Firnas devised a means of manufacturing colorless glass, invented various glass planispheres, made corrective lenses ("reading stones"), devised a chain of things that could be used to simulate the motions of the planets and stars, and developed a process for cutting rock crystal that allowed Spain to cease exporting quartz to Egypt to be cut.
-He introduced the Sindhind to al-Andalus, which had important influence on astronomy in Europe.
-He also designed the al-Maqata, a water clock.
+Abbas ibn Firnas devised a means of manufacturing colourless glass, invented various glass planispheres, made corrective lenses ("reading stones"), devised an apparatus consisting of a chain of objects that could be used to simulate the motions of the planets and stars, and developed a process for cutting rock crystal that allowed Al-Andalus to cease exporting quartz to Egypt to be cut.
+He introduced the Sindhind to Al-Andalus, which had important influence on astronomy in Europe.
+He also designed the al-Maqata, a water clock, and a prototype for a kind of metronome.

 Aviation

-Some seven centuries after the death of Firnas, the Algerian historian Ahmed Mohammed al-Maqqari (d.
-1632) wrote a description of Firnas that included the following:
+Some seven centuries after the death of Firnas, the Algerian historian Ahmad al-Maqqari (d.
+1632) wrote a description of Ibn Firnas that included the following:

-Al-Maqqari is said to have used in his history works "many early sources no longer extant", but in the case of Firnas, he does not cite his sources for the details of the reputed flight, though he does claim that one verse in a ninth-century Arab poem is actually an allusion to Firnas's flight.
+Al-Maqqari is said to have used in his history works "many early sources no longer extant", but in the case of Ibn Firnas, he does not cite his sources for the details of the reputed flight, though he does claim that one verse in a ninth-century Arab poem is actually an allusion to Ibn Firnas's flight.
 The poem was written by Mu'min ibn Said, a court poet of Córdoba under Muhammad I (d.
-886), who was acquainted with and usually critical of Ibn Firnas.
+886), amir of the Emirate of Córdoba, who was acquainted with and usually critical of Ibn Firnas.
 The pertinent verse runs: "He flew faster than the phoenix in his flight when he dressed his body in the feathers of a vulture."
 No other surviving sources refer to the event.

 It has been suggested that Ibn Firnas's attempt at glider flight might have inspired the attempt by Eilmer of Malmesbury between 1000 and 1010 in England, but there is no evidence supporting this hypothesis.

 Armen Firman

-Armen Firman is the Latinized name of Abbas Ibn Firnas.